DarkPlacesEngine/DarkPlaces/README.md

 From a terminal, in the engine's root directory, input `make`.
 On macOS, input `make` with a target such as `make sdl-release`.

 Input `make help` for options.

+If you get errors (that don't seem to be about missing dependencies) try `make clean` before compiling, especially if you updated your system since the last time you compiled.

 ### Windows (Visual Studio)